|Nutrition Facts (per serving)|

-- Stir the cracked rye and water together in a separate bowl.
+Stir the cracked rye and water together in a separate bowl.
 If you can only find whole rye berries, place them in a blender or coffee grinder for 30 seconds.
-It does not do a great job at cracking them, but it helps.
+It doesn't do the best job at cracking them, but it helps.

 Final Bread Dough

-- Flour the top of the loaf, cover with plastic wrap and let rise at 85°F for an hour.
+Flour the top of the loaf, cover with plastic wrap and let rise at 85 F for an hour.
 Surprisingly, the loaf will rise a bit.
-I like to keep it in the microwave which is over the stove.
-If you turn on the 25 watt light that lights the stove, it warms the interior of the microwave to about 85°F. Just do not turn on the microwave.
+Consider keeping it in the oven with the light on; the light warms the interior of the oven to about 85 F. Just do not turn on the oven.

 Bake the Bread

-I would always say that "Vollkornbrot" is an acquired taste and you should be aware of what you are getting yourself into.
-It is a lot like the cocktail pumpernickel you buy at the store, except it is 100% whole rye and denser than store-bought.
+- Some consider Vollkornbrot an acquired taste.
+It is a lot like the cocktail pumpernickel available at stores, except it is entirely made from whole rye and denser than store-bought bread.

-You sometimes find partial loaves of "Vollkornbrot" imported from Germany and wrapped in cellophane in the store where they cost about $3 a pound.
-This recipe makes a 5-pound loaf, so if you like dense rye bread, it is worth it to make it at home.
+- You can sometimes find partial loaves of Vollkornbrot that have been imported from Germany in stores, where they cost about $3 a pound.
+This recipe makes a 5-pound loaf, so if you like dense rye bread, it's more economical to make at home.

-You will need a sourdough starter to make this bread.
-German bakeries would specifically use a rye sour, but after doing the research, I find that a white flour starter will do fine, at least at first.
+- You will need a sourdough starter to make this bread.
+German bakeries would specifically use a rye sour, but a white flour starter will do fine, at least at first.
 Yeast is added to this loaf, so the sourdough is mostly there for flavor.
-For more on sourdough starter, see this article.
-As an added bonus, rye flour has been shown to control blood sugar levels better than whole wheat flour.